-FINRA Rule 1210 addresses the following: (1) requirement to have a minimum number of registered principals; (2) ability to maintain permissive registrations for associated persons; (3) requirement to pass an appropriate qualification examination and, in the case of representatives, the SIE, and process for obtaining a waiver of a qualification examination; (4) requirements applicable to registered persons functioning as principals prior to passing an appropriate principal qualification examinations; (6) waiting periods for retaking a failed examination; (7) requirement that registered persons satisfy CE; (8) lapse of registration and expiration of the SIE; (9) waiver program for individuals working for a financial services industry affiliate of a member firm; (10) status of persons serving in the Armed Forces of the United States; and (11) impermissible registrations.
+FINRA Rule 1210 addresses the following: (1) requirement to have a minimum number of registered principals; (2) ability to maintain permissive registrations for associated persons; (3) requirement to pass an appropriate qualification examination and, in the case of representatives, the SIE, and process for obtaining a waiver of a qualification examination; (4) requirements applicable to registered persons functioning as principals prior to passing an appropriate principal qualification examination; (5) rules of conduct for taking examinations and confidentiality of examinations; (6) waiting periods for retaking a failed examination; (7) requirement that registered persons satisfy CE; (8) lapse of registration and expiration of the SIE; (9) waiver program for individuals working for a financial services industry affiliate of a member firm; (10) status of persons serving in the Armed Forces of the United States; and (11) impermissible registrations.

 - FINRA Rule 1220 (Registration Categories) FINRA Rule 1220 sets forth the definitions of "principal" and "representative" as well as the qualification and registration requirements for principals, such as General Securities Principals, and representatives, such as General Securities Representatives.
 The rule also addresses the following: (1) status of certain foreign registrations; (2) additional requirements for registered persons engaged in security futures activities; (3) requirements applicable to firms operating with only one Registered Options Principal; (4) scope of the General Securities Sales Supervisor registration category; (5) scope of the Operations Professional registration category; and (6) status of eliminated registration categories - FINRA Rule 1230 (Associated Persons Exempt from Registration) FINRA Rule 1230 identifies associated persons who are not required to be registered with FINRA, including, among others, associated persons whose functions are solely and exclusively clerical or ministerial.
-The rule further provides that the function of accepting customer orders is not considered a clerical or ministerial function.
+The rule further provides that the function of accepting customer orders is not considered a clerical or ministerial function. - FINRA Rule 1240 (Continuing Education Requirements) FINRA Rule 1240 sets forth the CE requirements, which consist of a Regulatory Element and a Firm Element.
+The Regulatory Element consists of periodic online-based training on regulatory, compliance, ethical, supervisory subjects and sales practice standards.
+The Firm Element consists of annual, firm-developed and administered training programs designed to keep specified registered persons current regarding job- and product-related subjects.
+Also see Section 4.00 Continuing Education and Training Section for further details.